 10. Brown Goddess Locs

-Look classy and chic in brown Goddess Locs with some hair cuffs for accessory pieces.
+Achieve a classy and chic look with brown Goddess locs paired with hair cuffs as accessories.